 The group stages are over at the Women's World Cup in Canada.
 The round of 16 begins on Saturday with Germany taking on Sweden.
 The winner will play either France or South Korea in the following round.

 The round of 16 matches start on Saturday and go through to Tuesday.

-will play Sweden in Ottawa.
+On Saturday, top-seeded Germany will play Sweden in Ottawa.
 China will take on Cameroon.

 On Sunday group winners Brazil play Australia.
 South Korea finished second to Brazil in their group and will play France.
 Canada tackle Switzerland.

 There are two matches on Monday with Norway playing England and the USA taking on Colombia.
 Tuesday's match is Japan against the Netherlands.

 Third-ranked France bounced back from a shock defeat to Colombia by beating Mexico 5-0 in Ottawa to finish top of their group.

 "We made things difficult for ourselves by losing against Colombia," France coach Philippe Bergeroo said of their 2-0 defeat which was one of the biggest upsets in the tournament's 24-year history.